daniil-berg/marshmallow-generic/docs/index.md

 Adding `reveal_type(single_user)` and `reveal_type(multiple_users)` at the bottom and running that code through <a href="https://mypy.readthedocs.io/en/stable/" target="_blank">`mypy`</a> would yield the following output:

 ```
-# note: Revealed type is "User"
+note: Revealed type is "User"
-# note: Revealed type is "builtins.list[User]"
+note: Revealed type is "list[User]"
 ```

 With the regular `marshmallow.Schema`, the output of `mypy` would instead be this:

 ```
-# note: Revealed type is "Any"
+note: Revealed type is "Any"
-# note: Revealed type is "Any"
+note: Revealed type is "Any"
 ```

 This also means your IDE will be able to infer the types and thus provide useful auto-suggestions for the loaded objects. 👨‍💻